Our Travel Specialist Thomas has returned from a recent trip to Colombia where he found himself faced by a question…

 This moment is one of the most fascinating I have experienced, and I encourage all those who are given the opportunity to engage in such encounters.
 We are encouraged to buy crafts from the cafe, all proceeds going to the rural communities.
 Next, we are taken to a chocolate shop, based on the same principles.
 Our new host explains how he decided to lead his community out of the darkness for his children.
 With proud eyes tainted by the presence of a darker past, he steps back as his son, studying a Masters in International Relations, talks to us as an embodiment of new hope.
 Again, we indulge in the delightful produce this new commerce offers, and verily agree that coffee and chocolate prevail over illicit substances.
 Pedro talks of different projects like these, all focused on meeting the four main challenges the peace process entails

-.
 Women weaving a gigantic cloth with their stories of conflict to cover the palace of justice being one of them.
 Minds buzzing, our tour ends in Salvo Patria, a restaurant that works with communities to produce exciting traditional dishes with delicacies local to different rural areas in Colombia.
-This is one of the most
+This is one of the most hands-on meal experiences I have ever had: each element of my plate is tied to a place in Colombia and a story by our chef who brings the dishes to life with relish.

-Our next stop i Cartagena.
+Our next stop is Cartagena.
 The airport doors open to a completely different atmosphere and ecosystem to Bogota.
 The sweltering heat takes some adjusting to but comes to temper our experience of the city with a different flavour to the capital.
-Colombia’s landscape’s disjointedness is both a blessing and a curse.
-The country has 5 different ecosystems, is the 2nd most biodiverse in the world, and yet this makes unity difficult to come by.
+Colombia’s disjointed landscape is both a blessing and a curse.
+The country has five different ecosystems, it is the second most biodiverse in the world, and yet this makes unity difficult to come by.
 Things are easy to hide in the folds and pockets of the land.
 But as we bustle our way into the beautiful walled city, there is a sense that Cartegena is somewhere to be enjoyed in a way very different to Bogota.
 Our experience of Bogota was riveted in the intense experience of current political endeavours.
 There is a moment in which one must set aside the politics to merely enjoy and rejoice in the plurality that Colombia offers.
 Cartegena is a city that celebrates its disjointedness.

 Our departure from Colombia jolts onto us too soon.
 I leave as a proud ambassador for a country that has so much to give.